 - Ethical Manufacturing – they are wholly cruelty-free, which means no animal testing and clear proof of fair work conditions.

-- Exceptional Aesthetic – Each products has to be good for you, the planet, the people involved in making it, it has to look amazing too 😉
+- Exceptional Aesthetic – Each product has to be good for you, environmentally conscious, fair trade, and the packaging has to look amazing too 😉

 Read about more in detail here.